6.12.18

 Drawing of Quinn's full body by Minaz Jantz

-After Peter agreed to all the ideas and sketches, the next step was to create a painted underlayer that takes away the WHITENESS of the archival UART pastel sandpaper.
+After Peter agreed to all the ideas and sketches, the next step was to create a painted underlayer that would eliminate the whiteness of the archival UART pastel sandpaper.
 This blocking in color will make a vibrating color difference for the final layers.

-I use PAN PASTEL to make the first layer to block in the basic design and use alcohol with a brush to dissolve the pastel into a paint that will stain the pastel sandpaper.
+I use PAN PASTEL to create the first layer, blocking in the basic design, and then use alcohol with a brush to dissolve the pastel into a paint that will stain the pastel sandpaper.

 First underpainting layer for Quinn portrait by Minaz Jantz